MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/autosuggestbox.md

 ## Pen input

-Starting with Windows 10, version 1803, XAML text input boxes feature embedded support for pen input using [Windows Ink](../input/pen-and-stylus-interactions.md).
+XAML text input boxes feature embedded support for pen input using [Windows Ink](/windows/apps/design/input/pen-and-stylus-interactions).
 When a user taps into a text input box using a Windows pen, the text box transforms to let the user write directly into it with a pen, rather than opening a separate input panel.

 You can configure the handwriting view of the AutoSuggestBox through its TextBox control, as we show here.